HaniAlija49/persistQ/docs/SDK_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The MemoryHub SDK is **complete, tested, and ready for use**.
+The PersistQ SDK is **complete, tested, and ready for use**.
 You can:

 1. ✅ Use it locally in your frontend (already integrated)
 2. ✅ Publish it to npm for external developers